Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 ## Keys

-A key is an input to a cryptographic algorithm used to obtain confidentiality, integrity, authenticity or other property over some data.
+A **key** is an input to a cryptographic algorithm used to obtain confidentiality, integrity, authenticity or other property over some data.

-A _keyspace_ is the set of all possible keys.
-A _key length_ is the number of bits in a key. _Entropy_ is the variance in keys.
+A **keyspace** is the set of all possible keys.

+A **key length** is the number of bits in a key.

+**Entropy** is the variance in keys.

 Keys should be as random as possible and secured safely.
 The security of a key depends on the distribution method between parties.

 ## Computational Security

-You talk about computational security when you talk about the time needed to break a cryptosystem.
+You talk about **computational security** when you talk about the time needed to break a cryptosystem.
 If time is longer than the importance of the data, the cryptosystem is secure.
 This is considering a **brute force attack**.

-A **trapdoor one-way function** is a function that is easy to compute in one direction, but hard to compute in the other direction unless you have some additional information.
+A **trapdoor one-way function** is a function that is easy to compute in one direction, but hard to compute in the other direction <u>unless you have some additional information</u>.

 A _hash_ is a one-way function, an _encryption_ is a trapdoor one-way function.